hm-lang/core/proposals/constructors.md

 The first public constructor will also act as a default constructor.
 If there is no public constructor, any attempt to construct the class will fail, including default construction.
-It is generally a good idea to have a public constructor for your class, but there are certainly some good exceptions.
+It is generally a good idea to have a public constructor for your class, but there are some exceptions, e.g. the `Ref` type.

 ```
-class someClass
+class SomeClass
     from(string This.Name, int This.Age)
         print("Hi ${This.Name}, it looks like you are ${This.Age} years old!")